Key Dates for Abstracts and Symposia

 - Advocating for, or encouraging, any of the above behavior

 At the APS’s sole discretion as stated in Article III, Section 5 of the bylaws, unacceptable behavior or violations of the Ethical Principles and Code of Conduct may result in removal from or denial of membership and/or access to meeting facilities or activities, without refund of any applicable dues, registration fees or costs.
-In addition, the APS reserves the right to report violations to an individual’s employer or institution or to a law-enforcement agency.
-Those engaging in unacceptable behavior may also be banned from future APS membership and/or activities or face additional sanctions.
+In addition, the SBSM reserves the right to report violations to an individual’s employer or institution or to a law-enforcement agency.
+Those engaging in unacceptable behavior may also be banned from future SBSM membership and/or activities or face additional sanctions.

 If you have experienced or are aware of violations of the APS’s Code of Conduct, please email info@psychosomatic.org.

 All registration cancellations and refund requests must be made in writing by March 13, 2024.
 A refund of all fees, minus a $75 administrative fee, will be given for cancellations received by that date.
 No refunds will be granted for requests postmarked after March 13, 2024.
-Submit all requests to APS Registration via email at info@psychosomatic.org.
+Submit all requests to SBSM Registration via email at info@psychosomatic.org.

 Chair: Kristi White, PhD, LP, ABPP